vidyaipatil/First_Follow/README.md

 📜 License
 📖 This project is open-source and free to use for educational purposes.

-👨‍💻 Author: Developed by [Your Name] 🚀
+👨‍💻 Author: Developed by Vidya Patil 🚀

 Let me know if you want any further changes!